mercari/ml-system-design-pattern/Operation-patterns/Model-in-image-pattern/design_en.md

 - When you want to unify versions of service environment and prediction model.

 ## Architecture
-While productionizing a service on a cloud platform or container became common practice, it is still an important consideration to manage and version machine learning model with its server image.
-It is possible to include a model file built in to the server or container image.
-In the model-in-image pattern, you are going to build a server or container image with the model file contained, with alighning the model training and image building in one workflow.
-This will make the image version and model version unique, that you will not lose version alighnment of each other.<br>
+While productionizing an ml service on a cloud platform (or on containers) becomes a common practice, it is still an important consideration to manage and version machine learning model along with its server image.
+The easiest way to do so is by including the model file into the server or container image.
+In the model-in-image pattern, you build a server or container image with the model file contained in it.
+This aligns the model training and image building in one workflow.
+This also makes the image version and model version unique, this way their version alignment with each other is not lost.<br>
-You will build your image after the model training completes.
-You will be able to deploy the prediction service with pulling and running the image on the production platform.<br>
+You build your image after the model training completes.
+To deploy the prediction service, you can then pull and run the image on the production platform.<br>
 A difficulty of the pattern is that the image building latency tends to get long and image size increase.
-Since the image building starts after the training completion, you need to make a pipeline to go through without error or recoverable.
-Also its deployment time will be long along with downloading an image gets long.
+Since the image building starts once the training completes, you will want to make a workflow for this to go through without any errors or recoverables.
+Also its deployment time will be long as downloading an image takes long because of the image size.

 ## Diagram
 ![diagram](diagram.png)